-That’s because bodybuilding is based on aesthetic condition rather than athletic performance.
+That’s because bodybuilding is based on aesthetic conditions rather than athletic performance.

 However, that should not diminish the athleticism and physicality that goes into bodybuilding.

-In order to achieve an optimal physique, a very strict and precise weight training program needs to be developed and executed as well as a heavy emphasis on stringent nutritional protocols.
+To achieve an optimal physique, a very strict and precise weight training program needs to be developed and executed, and a heavy emphasis on stringent nutritional protocols.

 With that being said, the ultimate mark of success is physical appearance.

-Bodybuilding competitors are judged on their appearance through several poses where judges look at size, shape, and leanness and adeptness with bodybuilding technique.
+Bodybuilding competitors are judged on their appearance through several poses where judges look at the size, shape, leanness, and adeptness with bodybuilding technique.

 How to Become a Bodybuilding Coach